 Why doesn’t DPS issue delays?
 Why are we only “open” or “closed”?

-The number of students we transport (approximately 14,000), combined with many routes and different school schedules, make it impossible for DPS to issue a two-hour delay, like surrounding suburban districts.
+The number of students we transport (more than 11,000), combined with many routes and different school schedules, make it impossible for DPS to issue a two-hour delay, like surrounding suburban districts.

 DPS bus drivers run nearly 1,000 total routes each day, with a combination of public, charter and parochial students delivered to some 64 schools around the city.
 The complexity of those routes, coupled with different bell schedules, means we must be open or closed.